CampusLabs/orgsync-api-javascript/README.md

 # OrgSync API Javascript Client

-To install, simply use [Bower](https://github.com/twitter/bower) and add `'orgsync-api-javascript'` to your `bower.json`.
+To install, simply use [Bower](https://github.com/twitter/bower) and add `'orgsync-api'` to your `bower.json`.
 The same API is also duplicated in Node.js via the npm package with the same name.
 On the browser you'll need `jQuery` for generating XHR and JSONP requests. `superagent` is required for generating requests in Node.js.